sarahnp7/aws-intro/labs/05-pager-duty.md

 # Walk-through

-1. Create a launch configuration with 1 Node app with user data to start an HTTP server (config from lab 2, user data has modified Node Hello Wolrd app)
+1. Create a launch configuration with 1 Node app with user data to start an HTTP server (config from lab 2, user data has modified Node Hello World app)
 1. Create an autoscaling group
 1. Create an autoscaling policy to increase instances by 1 when CPU load is > 15% for 1 min
-1. Load test it with loadtest npm module to see a new instance is created
+1. Load test it with loadtest npm module to see that a new instance is created
-1. Remove autoscaling group
+1. Remove the autoscaling group
 1. Terminate instances

-If you would like to attempt the task, go skip the walk-through and for the task directly.
+If you would like to attempt the task, go skip the walk-through and go to the task directly.
 However, if you need a little bit more hand holding or you would like to look up some of the commands or code or settings, then follow the walk-through.